khan-guddu-02/Postify/README.md

-# 📝 MegaBlog
+# 📝 Postify

-MegaBlog is a full-featured blogging platform built using **React, Appwrite, Redux Toolkit, and React Hook Form**.
+Postify is a full-featured blogging platform built using **React, Appwrite, Redux Toolkit, and React Hook Form**.
-Users can create accounts, publish blog posts, upload images, edit or delete posts, and read blogs from others — similar to Medium-style blogging.
+Users can create accounts, publish posts, upload images, edit or delete posts, and read blogs from others — similar to Medium-style blogging.

 ---